-One Book One Belmont 2021 marks the eighth time that the Belmont Public Library has joined with a broad range of co-sponsoring organizations to offer a community-wide reading program.
+One Book One Belmont 2022 marks the ninth time that the Belmont Public Library has joined with a broad range of co-sponsoring organizations to offer a community-wide reading program.

 The goal is to build a spirit of community by bringing together individuals and groups through a series of book-related events and discussions, and to promote reading as an enjoyable and mind-opening activity.
 It is patterned after community reads held in hundreds of cities and towns across the country.

 – 2008.
 Three Cups of Tea: One Man’s Mission to Promote Peace. . .
 One School at a Time, by Greg Mortenson and David Oliver Relin.
 The book told of Mortenson’s efforts to build schools, especially for girls, in the most remote regions of Pakistan and Afghanistan.

 – 2009.
 Animal, Vegetable, Miracle: A Year of Food Life, by Barbara Kingsolver with Steven L. Hopp and Camille Kingsolver.
 The book chronicles the family’s adventures eating local foods for one year, mostly food produced on their own farm.
 The book was chosen to celebrate Belmont’s farming heritage during the town’s 150th anniversary year.

 – 2011.
 Dark Tide: The Great Boston Molasses Flood of 1919, by Stephen Puleo.
 The book tells the story of the collapse of a giant molasses tank that sent more than 2 million gallons of molasses surging through the North End, killing 21 people and causing widespread destruction.
 Puleo used this real-life tragedy to explore historical themes – immigration, ethnic stereotyping, terrorism, corporate responsibility, a struggling economy – still relevant to our life today.